tropisbase/dbTable2dataTable/readme.txt

 By default, column names will be the field name (e.g: product_id, custom_field).
 But if you want to have custom/pretty names you should modify your table and add comments to the fields (e.g : `ALTER TABLE product CHANGE product_id product_id INT( 11 ) COMMENT 'Product ID'`

+= Why can I display datas from a Wordpress Table ? =

+This plugin is not intended to display WordPress datas.
+It aims to give you the ability to show custom datas from custom tables.
+I had to extract informations from an ERP and display them.

 == Screenshots ==